Great Lakes Invitational

 Michigan State is traditionally selected as a third participant while the fourth is a different team each season.
 Northern Michigan was scheduled to be the 2020-21 invitee, but the tournament was cancelled.

 The 2013 edition of the invitational was held outdoors at Comerica Park, as part of festivities for the 2014 NHL Winter Classic at Michigan Stadium.
 Western Michigan defeated Michigan Tech 1–0 in overtime.
 The outdoor games were originally scheduled for 2012.
 However, due to the NHL lockout, the Winter Classic and all associated festivities were postponed to 2013–14.

 Due to the COVID-19 pandemic, the Great Lakes Invitational was not held in 2020, marking the first year the tournament has not been played since its inception.
 In 2021, instead of the usual "tournament" format, there was a "showcase" scheduled with four set games (UM-MTU, MSU-WMU, UM-WMU, and MSU-MTU).
 On December 27, 2021, Michigan cited player health concerns and backed out of the December 30 game against Western Michigan, COVID-19 was not cited as a reason.
 However, Michigan played their first scheduled game of the tournament vs. Michigan Tech on December 29.

 On June 8, 2022, the tournament field for the 2022 tournament was announced.
 Ferris State, Michigan State, Michigan Tech, and Western Michigan competed at Van Andel Arena in Grand Rapids.
 This marks the first year Michigan has not played since 1973.

 Future GLIs to be held in Grand Rapids include Michigan Tech and Michigan State each year as host schools.
-2025 features Ferris State and Miami of Ohio.
-2026 Western Michigan and Notre Dame.
+2026 features Western Michigan and Lindenwood and 2027 features Ferris State and Penn State.